brundonsmith/website/src/blog/write-code-not-too-much-mostly-functions.md

-And then different projects have different needs: just as an athlete may need a larger percentage of protein, or individuals may have certain nutrient deficiencies, a project may have a very small functional subset, or may not be able to afford to return new values each time due to data size or performance-sensitivity.
+And then different projects have different needs: just as an athlete may need a larger percentage of protein, or individuals may have certain nutrient deficiencies, a project may only have a very small functional subset, or may not be able to afford to return new values each time due to data size or performance-sensitivity.
 There's nothing wrong with that.